ChristerNilsson/Lab/2018/028-TaiwaneseRemainder/README.md

 Clicking ok produces a new challenge.

-Klicking "link" shows an url that can be copied.
+Clicking "link" shows an url that can be copied.

 A solution will be available after steps minutes.
 It shows the number of clicks per clock.